 This natural wonder has been shaped over millennia, and over multiple cataclysmic floods such as the Missoula Floods 10,000 years ago.
 It was the spiritual and trading center for native Americans, and has been harnessed as an economic powerhouse for fishing, logging, transportation and electricity that shaped the Northwest.
 Most recently it has been preserved by visionaries and defended by people of Washington and Oregon who know and love it.

 The battle between exploitation and preservation will continue.
-With a little vigilance, the Columbia Gorge will continue to lift spirits 100 years from now.
+With commitment and vigilance, the Columbia Gorge will continue to lift spirits 100 years from now.